HAND, WRIST & ELBOW INJURY CARE

 A fracture is when a bone becomes either partially or completely broken, whether it is crosswise, length-wise, or in multiple places.
 The bone can break because of a fall, an accident, overuse, etc. Treatment depends on the severity of the break.

 At Carolina Regional Orthopaedics, our physicians will discuss with you how the hand, wrist, or elbow injury occurred and your medical history.
 Our physicians will then perform an examination to assess the extent of your injury, including an x-ray to help provide a better understanding of the injury.
 Once the physician has reviewed all the factors stated above, he will choose the treatment best suited for your needs.
 These treatments may include cast immobilization, functional cast or brace, traction, or surgery.
 Cast immobilization is a plaster or fiberglass cast to keep the broken ends in the correct position while they heal.
 This is a very common treatment for bone fractures.
 A functional cast or brace is a brace that allows for limited controlled movement.
 Traction is when the bones are aligned by a gentle pulling action to help stabilize and realign a bone fracture.
 If surgery is recommended by the physician, details will be discussed in-depth with each patient before the surgery is performed.
-Continued pain management services may be necessary depending on the ensuing pain.

 MICROVASCULAR/ REPLANTATION SURGERY

 Microvascular surgery is a broad term that refers to surgery for patients who have suffered from a detached body part.
 During the surgery, the severed body part is reattached and with extensive therapy, it may be possible to regain the functionality of the body part.
 In the case of an emergency, amputation makes certain to stabilize the patient, apply steady pressure, and elevate the body part.
 Then, collect all the severed tissue wrapping it in saline-soaked gauze and placing it in a plastic bag on top of the ice.
 The success of the surgery may depend on the amount of original tissue the surgeon is able to use.
-If pain ensues, pain management services may be necessary.

 Osteoporosis is a condition in which the quality and density of the bone are reduced.
 It literally means “bones with holes.”
 As bones become more porous and fragile, the risk of fracture is greatly increased.
 Osteoporosis is a natural process that happens when we grow older, so getting them treated as early as possible is very important.